Quality Over Quantity

 Board of Directors

 A board of directors governs the Four County Labour Market Planning Board.
-A variety of Labour Market Partner Groups are represented on the local board.
+We are proud to have a diverse and dynamic board.
+A variety of Labour Market Groups are represented which include but not limited to:

 Business